-Every day we work with bloggers, marketing coordinators and receptionists who are all tasked with the job of keeping their company’s website current and updated.
+Every day we work with bloggers, marketing coordinators, and receptionists, providing effective SEO tweaks they can do themselves when tasked with the job of keeping their company’s website current and updated.

-This may involve updating website pages, adding new products, blogging about events and even running social media.
-While they have an intimate knowledge of their brand and products as well as excellent writing skills and aesthetic prowess there are still some simple SEO tweaks to be made to further improve the website and user experience.
+Companies are constantly updating website pages, adding new products, blogging about events, and even running social media.
+While they have an intimate knowledge of their brand and products as well as excellent writing skills and aesthetic prowess, there are still some simple SEO tweaks to be made to further improve the website and user experience.

 That’s why we’ve put together this quick article with 5 simple tips for better SEO to make your work stand out and get even more visibility.
 It’s these simple SEO tweaks you can integrate into your work to help you get ahead!